How Well Do You Know Lady Liberty?

 4. But Seriously, She Almost Didn’t Happen

 Long before money was even a question, Bartholdi had a very different idea for his colossal work.
 In the 1860s, he approached Egypt with a proposal to build a mighty lighthouse, in the form of an ancient Egyptian woman, at the mouth of the Suez Canal.
-Dubbed Egypt Carrying the Light to Asia, the project never happened—partly because Bartholdi had to go serve as an officer in the Franco-Prussian War, after which he decided to approach prominent Americans with an idea for a giant robed lady statue.
+Dubbed Egypt Carrying the Light to Asia, pictured above, the project never happened—partly because Bartholdi had to go serve as an officer in the Franco-Prussian War, after which he decided to approach prominent Americans with an idea for a giant robed lady statue.

 5. She Nearly Ended Up Just About Anywhere But the Hudson River